yulonglim/tp/docs/DeveloperGuide.md

     8. Other incorrect `delete` commands to try: `delete`, `delete hello world`, `delete all all`, `delete 5`, `delete 1 2 all`, `delete -1`<br>
        Expected: Similar to previous.

-### Selecting a class
+### Finding students

-1. Selecting a class.
+1. Finding a students or multiple students.

-    1. Prerequisites: There is a class named `A` in the TeachBook.
-There is no class named `M` in the TeachBook.
+   1. Prerequisites: 2 students named James Doe and Jane Doe in the list.
-    2. Test case: `select A` when class `A` is not selected.<br>
+   2. Test case: `find James`<br>
-       Expected: Class named `A` is highlighted in class list panel.
-Student list of class `A` is shown in student list panel.
+      Expected: Shows the information of James Doe.
+   3. Test case: `find Jane`<br>
+      Expected: Shows the information of Jane Doe.
+   4. Test case: `find jane`<br>
+      Expected: Same as previous.
+   5. Test case: `find Ja`<br>
+      Expected: Shows nothing because there is no partial match feature.
+   6. Test case: `find Doe`<br>
+      Expected: Shows both James Doe and Jane Doe.
+   7. Test case: `find Janice`<br>
+      Expected: Shows nothing because Janice is not in the list.
+   8. Test case: `find`<br>
+      Expected: Error details shown in the status message that the command format is invalid as a keyword is required.

+### Adding a class

+1. Adding a class.

+    1. Test case: `addClass 4E1` where 4E1 is the name of the class to be added into list. <br>
+       Expected: Class 4E1 is added into the list.
-    3. Test case: `select A` when class `A` is already selected.<br>
+    2. Test case: `addClass 4E1 `where 4E1 is the name of the class that is already added in the list. <br>
-       Expected: Nothing changes in class list panel and student list panel.
-Error details shown in the status message.
+       Expected: No class is added.
+Error details shown in the status message that the class already exist in the TeachBook.
-    4. Test case: `select M`<br>
-       Expected: Similar to previous.
-    5. Test case: `select`<br>
+    3. Test case: `addClass`<br>
-       Expected: Similar to previous.
+       Expected: No class is added.
+Error details shown in the status message that the command format is invalid as class name is compulsory.

 ### Deleting a class